This chapter is being reviewed in light of comments solicited by the Committee from the public.

 In Graham v.
 Connor, 490 U.S. 386, 395 n.10 (1989), the Supreme Court observed:

 Our cases have not resolved the question whether the Fourth Amendment continues to provide individuals with protection against deliberate use of excessive physical force beyond the point at which arrest ends and pretrial detention begins, and we do not attempt to answer that question today.
 It is clear, however, that the Due Process Clause protects a pretrial detainee from the use of excessive force that amounts to punishment.
 See Bell v.
 Wolfish, 441 U.S. 520, 535-39 (1979).

-Pending clarification by the Ninth Circuit, the committee recommends modifying Instruction 9.22 (Particular Rights–Fourth Amendment–Unreasonable Seizure of Person– Excessive (Deadly and Nondeadly) Force) when the court concludes the plaintiff’s force claim arises under the Fourth Amendment and Instruction 9.24 (Particular Rights—Eighth Amendment—Prisoner’s Claim of Excessive Force) when the court concludes the claim arises under the Eighth Amendment.
-The committee has not drafted a Fourteenth Amendment excessive force instruction due to the absence of controlling Ninth Circuit case law.
+Pending clarification by the Ninth Circuit, the Committee recommends modifying Instruction 9.23 (Particular Rights–Fourth Amendment–Unreasonable Seizure of Person– Excessive (Deadly and Nondeadly) Force) when the court concludes the plaintiff’s force claim arises under the Fourth Amendment and Instruction 9.24 (Particular Rights—Eighth Amendment—Prisoner’s Claim of Excessive Force) when the court concludes the claim arises under the Eighth Amendment.
+The Committee has not drafted a Fourteenth Amendment excessive force instruction due to the absence of controlling Ninth Circuit case law.

 In Kingsley v.
 Hendrickson, 135 S. Ct.
 2466, 2472 (2015), the Supreme Court held that to prove an excessive force claim, a pretrial detainee must show that the officers’ use of force was "objectively" unreasonable and is not required to show that the officers were "subjectively" aware that their use of force was unreasonable.